Crossroads Squatter Camp Cape Town South Africa

 Squatter Camp Graffiti

-In 1975, four years after it was established, the South African government decided to classify Crossroads as an “emergency camp”.
-After the June 16, 1976 Soweto Youth Uprising, an emergency camp classification made Crossroads immune to the demolition that occurred in similar shanty towns.
+In 1975, the South African government classified Crossroads as an “emergency camp”.
+After the June 16, 1976 Soweto Youth Uprising, an “emergency camp classification” made Crossroads immune to the demolition that occurred in similar shanty towns.

 Crossroads with Table Mountain in Background